cerenyasarr/meals_app/README.md

 # Meals App 🍽️

-A Flutter application that allows users to browse meals by category, view detailed recipes, and apply dietary filters.
+A simple Flutter application that allows users to browse meals by category, view detailed recipes, and apply dietary filters.

 ## 📌 Overview
 This app displays a variety of meal categories and lets you explore meals in each category.
 Users can view ingredients, preparation steps, and filter meals based on dietary preferences.